Ebay

 that, if it were indeed the case.

-Another Aside (2)
+Aside (2)

-were promoted to encourage sales.
-One of the
+encourage sales.
+One of the introductory presentations

-introductory presentations promoting ebay was made by none

-other than the Rt.
+promoting ebay was made by none other than the Rt.
 Hon.
+Suella

-Suella Braverman Q.C.
-M.P., the UK
+Braverman Q.C.
+M.P., the UK attorney general.

-attorney general.
 Gosh!
-I thought that I'd
+I thought that I'd better make the attorney

-better make the attorney general aware that the online
+general aware that the online marketplace that she is

-fraud, so I sent the following letter by special delivery:
+following letter by special delivery:

 Suella Braverman,